Panishers-Source-Bag/MVC-Project/README.md

 # MVC-Project

+HOW TO INSTALL:

+Extract the file in your game's root, it will come with a backup for all files except the dll.

 Important Note:

 YOU NEED THE MOST UPDATED VERSION AND SPECIFICALLY THE "ULTRA" VERSION, OTHERWISE IT WILL NOT BE GUARANTEED THAT THIS MOD WORK WITH YOU COPY OF THE GAME